jenniferbeni/home/setup/README.md

 ## Cursor with Claude Sonnet

-Experiment with Claude for chart dashboard using our upcoming [OpenFootprint trade data](/OpenFootprint/)
+Experiment with Claude for chart dashboard using our [UN Timeline Data](/data-commons/docs/data/) and upcoming [OpenFootprint trade data](/OpenFootprint/).

 [10 examples of Cursor with Claude](https://x.com/dr_cintas/status/1830977637201936780)
 &ndash; [Dashboard for Propdock with Vercel NextJS, Prisma and Tailwind](https://x.com/CodeHagen/status/1829857742409916716)